-The risk assessment will be reviewed on a fortnightly basis.
+The risk assessment will be reviewed on a fortnightly basis, and from March 2021 a monthly basis.
 Should any staff need to raise any issue that they feel need to be considered in respect to this risk assessment or directly relates the practical steps being taken to ensure Pitsford School is COVID-19 secure please email covid@pitsfordschool.com (this email address is for staff use only, any Covid-19 issues raised by either parents or pupils should be raised with the Headmaster in the first instance).